Introduction

 For development, we recommend a linux machine with visual studio code (or alternative) along with the lua extension.

 After your setup is complete, you will want to obtain a prebuilt binary of the runtime from the releases page.
 Alternatively you can get it with wget as well.
-For example for version 0.6.0:
+For example for the latest version with LuaJIT VM:

 There are also windows binaries available if you are working on Windows, however we mostly assume your server instance will likely run linux, hence more support is geared towards it.